Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Introduction

-Despite the progress made by recent machine unlearning algorithms, our work identifies a critical issue that has not been fully explored: the risk of \textbf{correlation collapse}.
+Despite advancements in machine unlearning algorithms, we identify a critical issue that has not been fully explored: the risk of \textbf{correlation collapse}.
 When simply applying existing error-maximizing methods~\cite{UNSIR, SCRUB, Zeroshot}, unexpected outcomes can occur.
 For instance, these methods can inadvertently increase the magnitude of loss excessively, leading to additional data leakage by making certain data points appear \textit{special}.
-Moreover, relying solely on these approaches might degrade the generalization performance of the model on the original task, thereby introducing a trade-off between model utility and forgetting.
+Moreover, relying solely on these approaches may degrade the generalization performance of the model on the original task, introducing a trade-off between model utility and forgetting.
 We believe this degradation is due to correlation collapse, where the useful correlations between image features and their true labels are weakened.
 To prevent these unexpected performance drops, it is crucial to carefully adapt and improve upon the existing methods.

-To address this challenge, we propose a novel method called \textit{Distribution-Level Feature Distancing (DLFD)} that enables unlearning of specific images while maintaining the accuracy of the original task.
-Our approach shifts the \textbf{feature distribution of the retained images} away from the distribution of the images to be forgotten, by leveraging the \textit{Optimal Transport (OT)} problem~\cite{ComputationalOT, RobustOT, Sinkhorn, NearLinarSinkhorn}.
-Specifically, DLFD generates perturbed images by maximizing the distance between the optimized data distribution and the distribution of the data to be forgotten in the feature space using OT loss.
+To address this challenge, we propose a novel framework, \textit{Distribution-Level Feature Distancing (DLFD)} that enables unlearning of specific images while maintaining the accuracy of the original task.
+Our approach shifts the \textbf{feature distribution of the retain images} away from the distribution of the forget images, by leveraging the \textit{Optimal Transport (OT)} problem~\cite{ComputationalOT, RobustOT, Sinkhorn, NearLinarSinkhorn}.
+Specifically, DLFD generates perturbed images by maximizing the distance between the optimized data distribution and the forget data distribution in the feature space using OT loss.

-Our method demonstrates superior performance compared to state-of-the-art (SOTA) methods in a problem setting that closely resembles real-world scenarios.
-Additionally, we introduce and analyze the concept of correlation collapse, which has not been extensively addressed in previous work, and revisit the task-agnostic instance unlearning setting.
+Our method demonstrates superior performance compared to state-of-the-art methods in a setting that closely reflects real-world scenarios.
+We also introduce and analyze the concept of correlation collapse, which has not been extensively addressed in previous works, and revisit the task-agnostic instance unlearning setting.
+Our contributions are as follows: